cjdbarlow/Part-One/starling_forces.md

 |**Capillary oncotic pressure**|	25|	25
 |**Interstitial oncotic pressure**|	5|	5

-###Organ-specific Values
+###Organ-Specific Values
-In the kidney:
+In the glomerulus:
-* Reflection coefficient is close to 1 in the glomerulus due to the impermeability of the glomerulus to protein
+* Reflection coefficient is close to 1 due to the impermeability of the glomerulus to protein
-* Kf is high in the kidney due to both high permeability and a large surface area.
+* Kf is high due to both high permeability and a large surface area.
+* Hydrostatic pressure is high
+* Glomerular oncotic pressure is essentially 0

 In the liver:
 * Reflection coefficient is close to 1 in hepatic sinusoids